alongubkin/store/README.md

         "user"		    "<username>"
         "pass"		    "<password>"
     }

 Then, navigate to `configs/store/sql-init-scripts` and execute `store.sql` in your database.
-For each item module you want to add, execute the corresponding SQL file in `configs/store/sql-init-scripts` and enable the plugin.
+Install the Webpanel and import the .json files for each item that you would like to use

 ([Tutorial](https://github.com/alongubkin/store/wiki/Installing-Store))
 ## License